 Is the ideal candidate more of a cultural fit or skillset-based?

-Below we will cover both aspects—skillset and cultural fit—and compare them, to hopefully arrive at a conclusion of which part wins and why that matters for your business’ successful growth.
+Below we will cover both aspects – skill set and cultural fit, and compare them, to hopefully arrive at a conclusion of which part wins and why that matters for your business’ successful growth.

-Skillset vs. cultural fit
+Skill set vs. cultural fit

 Hiring a skillset

-When you hire someone with a stellar portfolio, neat CV, and outstanding work experience, you know that you will get outstanding work quality at all times.
+When you engage someone with a stellar portfolio, neat CV, and outstanding work experience, you know that you will get outstanding work quality at all times.
 It gets even more interesting when there is a specific, rare, or high-demand skill that you look for, and when the candidate has that skill, it seems like you’ve struck gold.

-The next dilemma would be how a candidate with the perfect skillset would fit in if they seem like a mismatch for the company culture or, in contrast, if they are a cultural fit.
+The next dilemma would be how a candidate with the perfect skill set would fit in if they seem like a mismatch for the company culture or, in contrast, if they are a cultural fit.
 This is when you decide what bodes well for your company long-term.

-Hiring a cultural fit
+Choosing a cultural fit

-Besides, every company, manager, or leader would define being a great cultural fit differently.
+Besides, every company, manager, or team leader would define being a great cultural fit differently.
 Do you define it as simply being adequately extroverted, communicative, and with overall diligence to commit to tasks as much as to communication?
 In this aspect of the hiring process, there will always be some personal, biased opinion you’d use to make comparisons.
 So, take all the advice you can to help you narrow down on the right decision and meet your company’s goals for growth.

 Comparison and verdict

-On the other hand, if you need to fill a role of someone that also needs to be frequently (or most of the time) online during specific hours and communicate a lot with others in the team, internally in the company, or externally with clients, then you might need the better cultural fit that also has good skills too (perhaps not ideally honed , but definitely above average).
+On the other hand, if you need to fill a role of someone that also needs to be frequently (or most of the time) online during specific hours and communicate a lot with others in the team, internally in the company, or externally with clients, then you might need the cultural fit that also has good skills too (perhaps not ideally honed, but definitely above average).

 A person that’s a cultural fit will not disappoint when it comes to self-improvement, critical thinking, and improving existing skills.
-This candidate will always get along well with everyone in the company/project, and they will need less training than others who are just limited to some specific (strong) skills they got.
+This candidate will always get along well with everyone in the company, and they will need less training than others who are just limited to some specific (strong) skills they got.

 Besides, poor company culture does not happen overnight, and it is more likely to have poor company culture if you look solely for skills and never for a good cultural fit.
-Communicative employees that like their job are the ones who create a great company culture, and with that, achieving success is inevitable.
+Communicative team members that like their job are the ones who create a great company culture, and with that, achieving success is inevitable.

 The takeaway